syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 Once you see `kratix-worker-system` on the output, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit the watch mode.

-Kratix is now fully installed and configure, and can start deploying Promises and resources to your clusters.
+Kratix is now fully installed and configured, and can start deploying Promises and resources to your clusters.

 ## Summary